victor25264/e-Portafolio/content/SRM/week10/index.md

 ##### Limitations
 + Depending on the objectives, the cost can be high
 + Cloud provides flexible and scalable resources, but it can be prone to vendor lock-in
-   + Vendor lock-in can affect innovation, cost, and others negatively
+  + Vendor lock-in can affect innovation, cost, and other factors negatively
 + Multiple vendors can be flexible, and businesses can use the best of every cloud service provider, but orchestration across environments can be hard
-+ Cloud requires designing networks, plans, and security, taking different considerations
++ Cloud requires designing networks, plans, and security, taking into consideration different considerations

 ---